Leadwerks/Documentation/entityspawning.md

 There are many other ways you could time the enemies:
 - Enemies come in waves, with a fixed number of enemies each wave.
 - Enemies are spawned at a constant rate, regardless of how many already exist.
-- An enemy wave attack is triggered by an invisibile collision object the player activates.
+- An enemy wave attack is triggered by an invisible collision object the player activates.

 This example simply spawns a new enemy far from the origin.
 You could spawn enemies in specific locations, or check some pre-defined spots to see which are not visible to the player.